 '''

-configurationFile

-: File of parameters to customize

-→the

 SNP pipeline

 Note: the lambda virus data set is complete with input data and

 \rightarrowexpected

 results.
-The agona and listeria data sets have the reference,
+The agona and listeria data sets have the reference

-⇒genome and
+\rightarrowgenome and

-the expected results, but not the input fastq files, because the
+the expected results, but not the input fastq files, because the,

 →files are

 too large to include with the package.

 destDirectory

-Destination directory into which the SNP pipeline data files,
+Destination directory into which the SNP pipeline data files

-⇒will be copied.
+\rightarrowwill be copied.

-The data files are copied into the destination directory if the
+The data files are copied into the destination directory if the,

-→directory
+⇔directory

 already exists.
 Otherwise the destination directory is created

 →and the

 data files are copied there. (default: current directory)

 optional arguments:

 -h, --help

 show this help message and exit

 --version

 show program's version number and exit

 Example:

 create a new directory "testLambdaVirus" and copy the Lambda virus input data there

 $ cfsan_snp_pipeline data lambdaVirusInputs testLambdaVirus

 '''